Kong/docs.konghq.com/app/konnect/servicehub/index.md

 version.
 Each Service version can only have one implementation.

-A {{site.konnect_short_name}} service isn't associated with any specific runtime group, but every Service version is.
-When you create a version of the Service, you must select a group for the version to run on.
+A {{site.konnect_short_name}} service isn't associated with any specific runtime group, but every service version is.
+When you create a version of the service, you must select a group for the version to run on.

 {:.note}